elfrances/whatsOnFulGaz/README.md

 SYNTAX:
     whatsOnFulGaz [OPTIONS]

-    whatsOnFulGaz is a command-line app that parses the JSON file with all the available rides in the FulGaz library, and creates a CSV, HTML, or TXT file with the list of routes.
+    whatsOnFulGaz is a command-line app that parses the JSON file that contains all the available rides in the FulGaz library, and creates a CSV, HTML, or TXT file with the list of routes.
 The CSV file can be viewed with a spreadsheet app such as MS Excel, Google Sheets, or LibreOffice Calc, while the HTML file can be viewed with a web browser app such as Chrome, Edge, or Safari.
     The TXT file shows the route info in plain human-readable format.
     The app has several filters that allow it to show only selected routes; e.g. by contributor, country, maximum distance, etc.
     Optionally, the app can download in the background the MP4 video file of all the routes that matched the specified filters.

 OPTIONS:
     --allrides-file <path>